Strabismus (Eye Turns)

 Treatment of Esotropia

-Treating Esotropia always begins with the correct glasses prescription, which often includes a bifocal to aid in eye alignment.
+Treating Esotropia almost always begins with the correct glasses prescription, which often includes a bifocal to aid in eye alignment.
 Patching for a few hours a day may be recommended at first, but Vision Therapy is the preferred method for treating Esotropia.
 Vision Therapy for Esotropia involves teaching the turned eye how to point in the same direction as the fixating eye.
 This is accomplished through activites that give the patient feedback about where their eye is pointing.

 Treating Exotroia involves first identifying and correcting any refractive error through glasses or contacts.
 Vision Therapy is then started with the goal of teach binocular vision and improving eye alignment, teaming, and depth perception.
 This is accomplished by using activities and procedures that give the patient feedback about where their eyes are pointing, teaching them to identify when their eye is turned, and introducing patients to three-dimensional vision by using the latest technology.